Soul Man | Chords + Lyrics

 | G | F | G | C (IV) D (V) |

-For the middle 8, we go to a new key (Ab) and start on the V chord, many bands fall apart here if they’re doing the gig without a rehearsal or communal charts.
+For the middle 8, we move to a new key (Ab), starting on the V chord.
+Many bands struggle here if they haven’t rehearsed or prepared communal chord charts:

 | Eb (IV) | Bb (IIx) | C (IIIx) | D7 (IV) | Eb11 (V) |

-It’s that final chord (Eb11) most bands rarely get right.
+It’s that final Eb11 chord that many bands miss.

-This is followed by a re–intro, but in the new key, like this:
+This leads into a re–intro, but in the new key, like this:

 | Ab (I) | Gb (bVIIx) | B (bIIIx) | Db (IV) Eb (V) |

-This is followed by the genius move of playing the chorus and verse chords at the same time, the band plays the chorus, and the guitar sticks with the verse riff.
+Then comes the brilliant move of playing both the chorus and verse chords simultaneously—while the band plays the chorus, the guitar sticks with the verse riff.

-The chart you see above turned out great, there’s space between each section and even though there are loads of chords in that verse, they will serve as a reminder of what that chord riff is (more about this below).
+The chart above turned out great, with clear spacing between each section.
+Even though there are many chords in the verse, they will help remind you of the chord riff (more on this below).

-Should you want to download this chart, here’s a PDF: Soul Man Chord Chart PDF.
+If you’d like to download the chart, here’s a PDF: Soul Man chord chart PDF.

-You can change the key using this and the iRealPro app, this may be a great idea as the Blues Brothers’ version is in the keys of E and F.
+You can change the key using the iRealPro app, which may be a good idea since the Blues Brothers’ version is in the keys of E and F.

-On a final note, if you’re playing the Blues Brothers version, the re-intro repeats!
+Lastly, if you’re playing the Blues Brothers version, remember the re-intro repeats!

-Below, you’ll find out more about the verse riff in the course preview.
+Below, you’ll find a video of me playing the full tune, along with more details about the verse riff in the course preview.

 Soul Man TAB | Course Preview

-Soul Man is a rare example of how you should stick to just a one-bar chord riff for a long time as if you’re playing funk, not Soul.
+Soul Man is a rare example of a song where you should stick to a one-bar chord riff for a long time, almost as if you’re playing funk, not soul.

-Funnily enough, when other people than Steve Cropper have played it with Sam & Dave, they changed this one-bar rhythm guitar riff, which is a complete mystery to me.
+Interestingly, when musicians other than Steve Cropper have played it with Sam & Dave, they’ve altered this one-bar rhythm guitar riff, which remains a complete mystery to me.

 Here’s the TAB for the original part.

-The Blues Brothers version is in a different key and therefore has been slightly altered, it looks like this:
+The Blues Brothers version is in a different key, so it has been slightly altered.
+It looks like this:

-Here’s another version with Sam & Dave again, this is how Steve plays it live in the keys of Ab and A.
+Here’s another version with Sam & Dave, showing how Steve plays it live in the keys of Ab and A.

-In another gig, Steve isn’t part of the band, here’s what the new guitarist played!
+In another gig where Steve isn’t part of the band, this is what the new guitarist played.

-In the course, we next go through the remaining sections of the tune, you get loops to practise along with and TAB for everything.
+In the course, we will work through the remaining sections of the tune.
+You’ll get loops to practise along with and TAB for everything.

-When the song changes the key towards the end from G to Ab, you get a great workout on how to see all those chords, all over the neck.
-It’s not easy, you must practise.
+When the song changes key towards the end—from G to Ab—you’ll get a great workout learning how to see all those chords across the neck.
+It’s not easy, and you’ll need to practise.

-As if that wasn’t hard enough, should you play this song live, you might do so following the Blues Brothers version, which is in the keys of E and F.
+If you end up performing this song live, you might follow the Blues Brothers version, which is in the keys of E and F.

-Now you must take everything you know and transpose it – another challenge where you better know your D-shaped chords for the intro and key change!
+Now, you must transpose everything you know—another challenge where knowing your D-shaped chords for the intro and key change is essential!

-In the course, I’ll give you plenty to work with to master that D shape.
-I’ll show you several different ways you could play each section of this legendary tune so you can perform it with a smile, not a panic attack.
+In the course, I’ll give you plenty of material to work with to master the D shape.
+I’ll show you several ways to play each section of this legendary tune, so you can perform it with confidence, not stress.

-Having many options, you can design your favourite way to play Soul Man when you perform it with the live band backing track in the final step.
+With many options at your disposal, you can design your own favourite way to play Soul Man when performing it with the live band backing track in the final step.

 Here’s a link to the 8 step-by-step guitar lessons: Soul Man – Guitar Lessons with TAB.